Typhoon Bolaven (2012): China and Russia

 Northeastern China did not experience the full-force of Typhoon Bolaven, though heavy rains did impact the country.
 Changchun recorded the heaviest rains in China related to Bolaven, with 120.6 mm falling.
 In the city alone, 25 roads were flooded and 20 power poles were downed.
 Thousands of people were evacuated due to flooding triggered by the storm.
 Gale-force winds in Jilin Province damaged approximately 690,000 hectares (1.7 million acres) of crops.
 Rainfall amounting to 139 mm caused localized flooding, disrupting transportation in Heilongjiang Province.
 Throughout Northeastern China, an estimated 40 million people were affected by the typhoon.
 Total economic losses in China were counted to be CN¥19.82 billion (US$3.12 billion).

 On August 29, the remnants of Bolaven brought winds up to 90 km/h in the Primorsky Krai, leaving 9,800 people without power.
-Power was soon restored to all but 195 residents who live in the town of Vityaz.
+Power was soon restored to all, except for 195 residents in the town of Vityaz.
 In Vladivostok, wind gusts reached 118 km/h, downing numerous trees.
 Rains associated with the storm were light, with only 5 mm recorded in Vladivostok.
 Gale-force winds prompted the temporary closure of the Bridge to Russky Island, which was built specifically for the Asia-Pacific Economic Cooperation Summit.
 With ferries already canceled, residents were unable to leave the island until the storm passed.
 In the Khabarovsk Krai, heavy rains from the storm proved beneficial as they allowed firefighters to extinguish six wildfires and contain five others within a 24‑hour span.
 Along the coast, large waves caused some beach erosion and prompted evacuations in Manchzhurka.
 Additionally, five people had to be rescued after ignoring warnings and wading into the sea.
 In some areas, large numbers of crabs, fish, and oysters washed ashore during the storm.

 Aftermath

 South Korea

-By September 6, farmers in southern areas of the country requested aid from the government.
+By September 6, farmers in the southern areas of the country requested aid from the government.
 In South Jeolla Province, ₩35 billion (US$30.8 million) was allocated for post-storm recovery.
 Of this, about half went to repairing public facilities.
 Across the province, repairs were expected to be completed by October or November 2012.
 On September 11, the Food, Agriculture, Forestry and Fisheries Minister announced that residents severely affected by the typhoon were eligible for up to ₩50 million (US$44,000) in construction assistance.
 Economically, Typhoons Bolaven and Tembin contributed to a 6.6% decrease in construction investment, the largest drop since January 2003.